emfcamp/badge-2024-documentation/docs/using-the-badge/end-user-manual.md

 ![Battery side of the front of the badge](../images/badge-photos/front-battery-side.jpg){: style="width:300px;height: auto;margin:auto;display:block;" }

-Attach the camera ribbon to connector.
+Attach the display ribbon to connector.
 Lift the black bit and slide the ribbon cable into the connector.
 The contacts should be placed towards the board.
 The blue side of the ribbon should remain visible.

 <p style="text-align: center;">
   <img src="../../images/badge-photos/ribbon1.jpg" width="100" alt="Ribbon connector with black bit lifted" style="width:200px;height: auto;" />